ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/pacbio/PB.md

     wget https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/master/pacbio/miniasm.minion.template.slurm
     wget https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/master/pacbio/miniasm.sequel.template.slurm

 For CANU, the command in the SLURM script runs all parts of the assembly process.
 Just edit the scripts for your own use, and submit them.
 For miniasm, one needs to align the reads all-versus-all, so there are separate minimap and miniasm SLURM scripts.
 Submit the CANU scripts, then the minimap scripts.

+    # if you've copied the template scripts and edited and renamed them without "template":
+    sbatch canu.minion.slurm
+    sbatch canu.sequel.slurm
+    sbatch minimap.minion.slurm
+    sbatch minimap.sequel.slurm

 Then you can schedule each miniasm script to run depending on each one's minimap script running successfully.
 First use 'squeue' to find the JOBID of the appropriate minimap job (let's say it's 42 for this example, for the sequel data).
 Then submit the dependent job like this:

+    squeue -u {your username}
+    # JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
+    #    42 productio   minmap    {you}  R   19:42:05      1 fleet-23
     sbatch -d afterok:42 miniasm.sequel.slurm

 This way, the miniasm job will automatically start once the specified minimap job completes without error.